The Average Cost is the Total Cost divided by the rate of output.

 Average cost less than $3200.

-That means you have two ways that you can present a break even analysis.
+There are two ways to do a break even analysis.

 Here is the cost table, again: